 - Apply knowledge for social transformation, citizenship

-- Use gender (and other identity categories) as a category/ies for analysis
+- Use gender (and other identity categories) as a category or categories for analysis

 This major can be combined with other programs to create a double major or a dual degree.
 The flexibility and expansiveness of the degree enables our graduates to work in a wide variety of fields, including education, law, public policy, health sciences, human resources, business management, social work, arts, non-profit organizations, NGO’s, advertising and market research, communication, and journalism.